sonofthort/lambda/README.md

 ~~~

 # Overhead
-If you take a look at the source, you will notice that there is some non-trivial overhead in creating functions using λ.
+There is some non-trivial overhead in creating functions using λ.
 For this reason, λ should be avoided for "on the fly" function creation, such as this:
 ~~~JavaScript
 var someFrequentlyCalledFunction = function(values) {
 	return values.map(λ('a + 1'))